Courgette, Zucchini low calorie lunch

 Roasted Almonds Yes, roast them.
 It gives a much rounder, richer taste.
 Just chop with a knife afterwards.

-Chili flakes Feels like we add this to everything (optionally) these days.
+Chili flakes or Cayenne powder Feels like we add this to everything (optionally) these days.
 It adds a different dimension.
-Know your own flakes though and don’t add too much.
+Cayenne is strong so just a pinch will do.
+As for the flakes… know how hot your own flakes are !

 Feta cheese Goes really well with the courgette and against the chili.
 You don’t need much to give this the cheesy salty topping to make this feel complete.
 You can leave it out just as easily though.